retroFlecters/retroflect-client-web/README.md

 [] I want to view a sign up form, so I can create an account.

+Case: Visitor to sign in form page
+[] I want to see a link to the sign up form, so I can view the sign up form.

+Case: Visitor to sign up form page
+[] I want to see a link to the sign in form, so I can view the sign in form.

-[] I want to sign in with a registered email and password so I can become an authenticated user.
+[] I want to sign in with a registered email and password, so I can become an authenticated user.

 ### As an authenticated user

 [] I want to click a sign out link, so that my account is not accessible by anyone else.

+[] I want see my name,
+so that I can tell who I'm logged in as.

+Case: authenticated user signs out
+[] I want to be redirected to /index, so that I can login again or as another user.